Characterizations of higher rank hyperbolicity: A variational argument

 Finally, given any $r > \max\{a,2^{n+1}\eta\}$, we can choose $r_0$ initially such that $r = r_k = 2^{-k}r_0$ for some $k \ge 1$.
 When $k \ge 2$, we repeat the above slicing argument successively for $i = 2,\dots,k$, with $(r_i,r_{i-1})$ in place of $(r_1,r_0)$.
 This eventually shows that

 for any $r > \max\{a,2^{n+1}\eta\}$. \end{proof}

 As a first application of parts~(1)--(3) of Proposition~\ref{prop:approx} we give a short proof of a variant of Proposition~5.8 in~\cite{Wen-FC} regarding fillings of thin cycles.
 This result will play a key role in the next section (see Theorem~\ref{thm:w-fillvol}).
-For $Z \in \bZ_{n,\cs}(X)$ and $\eps > 0$ we put
+The assumptions on $X$ are as above.
+The conclusion is that for a cycle $Z \in \bZ_{n,\cs}(X)$, the {\em filling volume}